Tapping your EZ-Link card to pay for your bus and MRT rides is a quintessential Singaporean experience.

 Which are the best credit cards to use with SimplyGo?

-Turns out there are at least a whopping 14 credit cards in Singapore that earn you rewards with SimplyGo.
+Turns out there are at least a whopping 12 credit cards for public transport in Singapore that earn you rewards with SimplyGo.

 But, bear in mind that we are only talking about bus and MRT rides here, a spending category that is highly unlikely to go beyond $200 for the average Singaporean.
 So don’t expect a massive deluge of rewards just by using SimplyGo.